Q: When is your next Dark Ones book?

 Q: What do you do in your free time?

-A: I have no free time, and none is scheduled until the middle of 2011, so once I’m a little closer to that point, I’ll let you know what my plans are.
-[My hobbies include reading, needlework, tormenting my husband, playing with my dogs, and amusing myself for hours on end with The World of Warcraft online game, to which I'm sadly addicted.
+A: I have no free time, and none is scheduled until the middle of 2018, so once I’m a little closer to that point, I’ll let you know what my plans are.
+[My hobbies include reading, needlework,spinning fiber, playing with my dogs, and amusing myself for hours on end with online games, to which I’m sadly addicted.

 Q: What is your daily schedule like, and how do you write so many books so quickly?